swethamanur/Lyric-Finder/README.md

 # Lyric-Finder
 App that finds song lyrics using React and the Musixmatch API.
-There is a filter serach to further filter the results based on track name, artist name, lyrics language,etc.
+There is a filter search to further filter the results based on track name, artist name, lyrics language,etc.
 <hr>

 # Quick Start